dasari-mohana-zz/Human_Activity_Recognition_project/README.md

 ## Files

-1. HAR_EDA.ipynb --> Exploratory data Analysis of the data and preprocessing the data
+1. HumanActivity_EDA.ipynb --> Exploratory data Analysis of the data and preprocessing the data
-2. HAR_PREDICTION_MODELS.ipynb --> Built a Classic Machine Learning Model with different type of classification algorithms on feature enginnered data
+2. Machine_Learning_Predictions_Model.ipynb --> Built a Classic Machine Learning Model with different type of classification algorithms on feature enginnered data
-3. HAR_LSTM.ipynb --> Built a Deep Learning Sequential Model with single layer of LSTM and with dropouts on raw data.
+3. DeepNN_LSTM_model.ipynb --> Built a Deep Learning Sequential Model with single layer of LSTM and with dropouts on raw data.

 ## Performance